nhiyn14/holbertonschool-AirBnB_clone/web_static/README.md

 * 7-index.html: upgrading 6-index.html with Places section
 * 8-index.html: upgrading 7-index.html with Details of Articles inside Places section
 * 100-index.html: upgrading 8-index.html with Amenities and Reviews inside Articles
-* 101-index.html: A copy of 100-index.html to meet the requirement for task 10
+* 101-index.html: A copy of 100-index.html where article's height fits it contents